Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 ![addvm2](./assets/addvm2.png)

-After a few minutes we will see that our probe is working as well which is periodically checking port 443 on our forwarder VM.
+After a few minutes we will see that our health probe is working as well which periodically checks port 443 on our forwarder VM.

 ![probe](./assets/probe.png)

 Next we will create our **Private Link Service** using the load balancer we created, then create a **Private Endpoint** on our remote non-peered VNET.
 We will also test that we can reach APIM using the Private endpoint from a test VM running in our external non-peered VNET.

 In the Azure portal go to `Private Link` and select `+ Add` under `Private Link Services`.

 ![addpls01](./assets/addpls01.png)